All Posts

 Types Of PTO Policies for Small Business

-There are a lot of different PTO policies out there, and picking the right one for your company can really shape your team's experience, engagement, and retention.
+There are many different PTO policy examples for small businesses out there, and choosing the right one for your company can significantly shape your team's experience, engagement, and retention.

 It's crucial to have clear and easy-to-understand paid time off policies.
 This way, employees can make the most of their time off, and it makes things easier for you and your HR team when it comes to managing and tracking PTO.